-The exhibition, In Motion: Agam at Sunnylands, recalls the role Leonore Annenberg played in bringing the work of the world-famous artist, Yaacov Agam, to the Coachella Valley.
+The exhibition, In Motion: Agam at Sunnylands, recalled the role Leonore Annenberg played in bringing the work of the world-famous artist, Yaacov Agam, to the Coachella Valley.

 From 1972 to 1976, Leonore Annenberg was president of the Palm Springs Desert (now Art) Museum’s board of trustees, and she oversaw the opening of its E. Stewart Williams building with an inaugural Agam exhibition.
 Fascinated by Agam’s art, the Annenbergs acquired the sculpture Square Waves from the museum’s 1976 exhibition and later commissioned Agam to provide sculptures and outdoor paintings for their home.
 Their wide-ranging collection played an important visual role at Sunnylands.

-This exhibition features selections from the collections of the Palm Springs Art
+This exhibition featured selections from the collections of the Palm Springs Art

 Museum and Sunnylands to highlight Agam’s kinetic art.
 With its emphasis on